Introduction to Accelerometers

 - Projectile motion

-- Acceleration measurements due to rotation cannot be separated from acceleration due to linear motion without extra sensor data.
+- Acceleration due to rotation cannot be separated from acceleration due to linear motion without extra sensor data from a gyroscope or magnetometer.

-- Vibrations of the accelerometer will accumulate error and cause drift in any velocity or position calculations which is called vibration rectification.
+- Vibrations of the accelerometer will accumulate error and cause drift in any velocity or position calculations, a term called vibration rectification.

-The important parameter to measure in this accelerometer model is the difference between the position of the frame X and the position of the proof mass x which we define as variable Z, such that Z = X - x.
+The important parameter to measure in the accelerometer model in the figure above is the difference between the position of the frame, X, and the position of the proof mass, x, which we define as variable Z, such that Z = X - x.

 Summing the forces on the proof mass and rearranging the typical second order characteristic equation, we get the expression for Z being equal to the equation below:

-Where, m is the mass of the proof mass, w is the frequency of motion, k is the spring constant, b is the damping coefficient, and the i term shows that are solution is complex with possible imaginary terms.
-For a second order system we can calculate the natural frequency w_0 as
+Where, m is the mass of the proof mass, w is the frequency of motion, k is the spring constant, b is the damping coefficient, and the i term shows that the solution is complex with possible imaginary terms.
+For a second order system we can calculate the natural frequency w0 as

 We can examine the transfer function for a few values of the terms to understand what happens to our system.